nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 USER GUIDE FOR WIFE
 ---
 Enhance life with WIFE!
-Our product Well Informed Fridge Environment &lt;WIFE/&gt; helps users to manage their food items in the fridge, and never question her.
-With this, one never have to worry about optimizing storage and organization of food items in a refrigerator, thereby reducing waste and improving the efficiency of grocery shopping.
+Our product Well Informed Fridge Environment &lt;WIFE/&gt; helps users to manage their items in the fridge.
+With this, one never has to worry about optimizing storage and organization of food items in their refrigerator!

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents